reumandc/InteractingMoranEffects/README.md

 that you don't have to get these tests to pass.
 Keep in mind these tests were run when the paper was written, with versions R and R studio and R packages which were current around then (see below), so no guarantees if a lot of time has passed since then.
-You can always run the code on the (now) old version of R and the packages and it should work then, but you'll have to set that up yourself.
-Yes, I have heard of the checkpoint package, but it's such a pain in the neck...
+You can always run the code on the (now) old version of R and the packages and it should work then, but you'll have to set up a (now) old version of R with (now) old packages yourself.
+Yes, I have heard of the checkpoint package, Microsoft has now abandoned MRAN so this is not a way toward reproducibility anymore.

 To run the codes that reproduce the analyses of the paper, make your R working directory equal to the `Code` directory of the repository and run `source("main.R")`.
 If all dependencies are in place (see below), this will pull data from the `Data` directory and create results and then put them in the `Results` directory.
 All results are regenerated except Fig. 3, which was produced separately by Max
 Castorani on his machine, based on data exported by the script `Kelp_AnalysisStep_MakeMapFigDat.R` which is invoked by `main.R`.
 It was